News Services Home

 ECU biology professor Carol Goodwillie, winner of the 2015 UNC Board of Governors Excellence in Teaching Award, spoke to faculty members at the annual faculty convocation Aug.
 21. (Photos by Jay Clark)

-SERVING OUR MISSION ECU faculty convocation marks opening of fall semester
+ECU faculty convocation marks opening of fall semester

 Making progress on the establishment of two new schools, an enrollment of 30,000 students and the largest fundraising campaign in school history are among East Carolina University’s priorities for this academic year, according to Chancellor Steve Ballard.